stackforge/pecan/docs/source/databases.rst

 .. _databases:

-Working with Databases and ORM's
+Working with Databases, Transactions, and ORM's
 =============
 Out of the box, Pecan provides no opinionated support for working with databases, but it's easy to hook into your ORM of choice with minimal effort.
-This article details best practices for integration the popular Python ORM, SQLAlchemy, into your Pecan project.
+This article details best practices for integrating the popular Python ORM, SQLAlchemy, into your Pecan project.

-init_model and Preparing Your Model
+``init_model`` and Preparing Your Model
 ----------------
 Pecan's default quickstart project includes an empty stub directory for implementing your model as you see fit::

     .
     └── test_project
         ├── app.py
         ├── __init__.py
         ├── controllers
         ├── model
         │   ├── __init__.py
         └── templates

 By default, this module contains a special method, ``init_model``::